 Beginner's Guide to Fixing Your Finances When You're Dead Broke

-Step One - Admit You Have a Problem
+Step 1: Admit You Have a Problem

-Just like anything other problem that you face, you can't start to address your money issues until you realize that you've got a problem on your hands.
+Just like any other problem that you face, you can't start to address your money issues until you realize that you've got a problem on your hands.
 If you aren't sure, check this list of warning signs.

 - Your bank account regularly has a $0 balance.